MarvinMK-bit/BitcoinQIS/README.md

 3. Third Project --> Analyzing Bitcoin blockchain data scraped from mempool.space using a Quantum Computer.
 Crash Task was to plot a history of 8 consecutive block fees using 3 qubits.

-4. Fourth Project -- Encding Bitcoin's ASCII text logo using the Qiskit SDK (a quantum computer simulator)
+4. Fourth Project -- Encoding Bitcoin's ASCII text logo using the Qiskit SDK (a quantum computer simulator)

+5. Doing a quantum walk over my Bitcoin logo.